 • Binoculars to look for problems in the canopy.

 Our advanced tools include:

 • A Resistograph.
 Only a handful of companies in Atlanta own one of these high-tech machines.
 It is used primarily for assessing big oaks and other hardwoods.
 We rarely use it for pine trees.
 Using it does not damage a tree.

 • Software.
-We have spent years customizing and investing in our state-of-the-art software, a multi-visit record system that allows us to keep track of your trees.
+We have spent years customizing and investing in our state-of-the-art software, a multi-visit database that allows us to keep track of your trees.
 Our technology stores information about each tree we inspect, including its location, our findings, photographs and Resistograph results.
 It also calculates the risk and value of trees.
 We can quickly use this software to help diagnose problems, prescribe treatment, and generate reports.
 We take it with us wherever we are, even high in a tree.